 The full guidelines and application, including the Proposal Cover Sheet and Proposal Budget Form, can be downloaded from the website in either MS Word or PDF format.
 You can request a digital copy or hard copy at email@example.com.

 All applicants should review their proposal package carefully to ensure it is complete, follows the guidelines, and all information essential for a critical evaluation are included or summarized.
 Any omissions are the responsibility of the applicant.
-A maximum of four Grant Applications for funding can be submitted by an eligible organization/institution/agency.
+Proposals are being scored for completeness and correct format.
+A maximum of four (4) Grant Applications for funding may be submitted during each funding cycle by an eligible organization/institution/agency.

 The sea turtle grant application is composed of several sections in the following order: Cover Sheet (1 page), Project Proposal (limit 8 single-sided pages or 4 double-sided pages), Budget Form (limit 2 single-sided pages or 1 double-sided page), Category Based Additional Information, and any attachments.
 Please note that each Project Category requires different additional information.
 Succinctness is strongly encouraged, as is the use of recycled paper.
 Please use headings to separate the sections of the Project Proposal.
 Please refer to the full Sea Turtle Grant Guidelines and Application, provided below, for complete instructions.